Worst-Case Services and State-Based Scheduling: Dual-Curve Services

 A {\it \textbf{dual-curve system}} is a min-plus system in which every min-plus service is a dual-curve service.
-For all $\omega\in\Omega$, let the dual-curve service guaranteed to flow $\omega$ be identified by $(\bs{u}^\omega, \bs{v}^\omega)$, and we denote the system by $(\bs{u}^{[\Omega]}, \bs{v}^{[\Omega]})$.
-If it is schedulable, according to (\ref{E:rsMtoS}), the schedulability condition, (\ref{E:schedulability}), requires that for all $j \in \mb{N}$,
+It is update invariant because its constituent dual-curve services are update invariant.
+For all $\omega\in\Omega$, let the dual-curve service guaranteed to flow $\omega$ be identified by $(\bs{u}^\omega, \bs{v}^\omega)$, and denote the resulting dual-curve system by $(\bs{u}^{[\Omega]}, \bs{v}^{[\Omega]})$.
+Using (\ref{E:rsMtoS}), and Theorem~\ref{T:schedulability}, it is easy to verify that $(\bs{u}^{[\Omega]}, \bs{v}^{[\Omega]})$ is schedulable if and only if